chinapedia/wikipedia.abstract.en/Page/Bipolar_disorder.md

 Society and culture

-Rosemary_Clooney_Allan_Warren.jpg's public revelation of bipolar disorder made her an early celebrity spokeswoman for mental illness.[262]]]
+'s public revelation of bipolar disorder made her an early celebrity spokeswoman for mental illness.[262]]]

 There are widespread problems with social stigma, stereotypes, and prejudice against individuals with a diagnosis of bipolar disorder.[263]